kikakurobe/kikakurobe/README.md

 </div>

 ### :man_technologist:About Me
 I'm a bit of a programmer.
 I dream of becoming a real professional.
-My ideology is democracy.
 I am engaged in the distribution of free and open source software.
 I support GNU.
-My dream is to replace companies like Google, so that instead of endlessly collecting data, they can finally start making really good decisions.
 I believe that everyone has the right to speak and think without censorship.
 That's all)

 ---